freedumb/rhel7-keycloak/README.md

   **CLI command:** _oc get svc_.
 Note down the service name.
 (Note: The keycloak server service listens on port 8080.)
 6. Expose the service via a route.
   **CLI command:** _oc expose svc [service name]_
 7. Log into the Web UI, go to the overview tab & click on the route name.
 This should open a new browser tab with the keycloak server admin UI.
+User name + Password is admin/admin.

 #### Optional Steps: